bizzare-hub/Chest-Xray-alignment-using-STN/README.md

 Evgeny Gurov\
 Arkadiy Vladimirov

 The repository contains reproducible `PyTorch` and `Pytorch Lightning` code for training and inference of our model which produces **properly aligned Chest X-ray images**.
+For convenience of performing different experiments effectively, we utilize `hydra` configs which can be found in `configs/`.
 We also provide some examples of our model performance, using Chest X-ray images from [Chest X-ray14](https://arxiv.org/pdf/1705.02315v5.pdf) dataset.

 ## Prerequisites